-The average price of houses for sale in Maidstone, Kent have been rising for a considerable period of time now, and most experts are predicting this trend will continue – despite a few rough patches along the way.
+The average price of houses for sale in Maidstone, Kent, has been rising for a considerable period of time now, and most experts are predicting this trend will continue – despite a few rough patches along the way.
 However, this doesn’t mean that you can take a quick and profitable house sale for granted.
-There can be hundreds of houses for sale in Maidstone at any given moment in time, so you need to take steps to ensure that your home is appealing to a broad range of potential buyers – this guide to the local property market in Maidstone will show you how.
+There can be hundreds of houses for sale in Maidstone at any time, so you need to take steps to ensure that your home is appealing to a broad range of potential buyers – this guide to the local property market in Maidstone will show you how.

-In order to attract maximum interest in your house for sale in Maidstone, you will need to ascertain what the average property value is in the streets around you.
-In most cases, selling on the open market in the UK involves the hiring of an estate agent.
-If this is the path you have chosen, the research into the local market will be performed on your behalf.
-However, researching sold house prices yourself couldn’t be easier, as there are some very handy online tools to help you.
-You can call up a great deal of house transaction information on the Rightmove website.
+To attract maximum interest in your house for sale in Maidstone, you will need to ascertain the average property value in the streets around you.
+In most cases, selling on the open market in the UK involves hiring an estate agent.
+If this is the path you have chosen, the estate agent will research the market on your behalf. on your behalf.
+However, researching house prices yourself couldn’t be easier, as there are some convenient online tools to help you.
+For example, you can call up a great deal of house transaction information on the Rightmove website.
 There is also the opportunity to view sales statistics for houses for sale in Maidstone by entering your postcode on the Zoopla website.
-The UK government makes official sold house price information available via The Land Registry web portal.
+In addition, the UK government makes official sold house price information available via The Land Registry web portal.

 Devise a comprehensive marketing strategy to sell your house in Maidstone

-For many years, Maidstone was considered to be on the ‘wrong side’ of London for serious and affluent commuters.
+For many years, Maidstone was considered on the ‘wrong side of London for serious and affluent commuters.
 However, the incredible rate of house price growth that has been recorded in other areas of the commuter belt has meant that Maidstone, and other towns in Kent like it, has become very popular indeed with cash-stretched house buyers.
 According to a recent report from the Financial Times, a square foot of residential property in Maidstone is worth around £300, but this is half what is being paid in Surrey.
 To put that into some context, a large detached home in Maidstone sells for around £450,000.
-However, that same home in Surrey would attract offers in excess of £860,000.
-But despite this newfound popularity and a proliferation of houses for sale in Maidstone, there are still several hurdles to overcome if you need to sell your house quick in Maidstone.
-As well as the prospect of interest rate rises in the near future, banks continue to apply strict criteria when lending to first-time buyers.
+However, that same home in Surrey would attract offers over £860,000.
+But despite this newfound popularity and proliferation of houses for sale in Maidstone, there are still several hurdles to overcome if you need to sell your house quick in Maidstone.
+As well as the prospect of interest rates rises shortly, banks continue to apply strict criteria when lending to first-time buyers.
 And as house prices continue to rise, the pool of local buyers available continues to diminish.
-A sensible and all-encompassing marketing strategy is as important now as it has ever been.
+So a sensible and all-encompassing marketing strategy is as important now as it has ever been.

-Although the general trend for house prices is one of long-term growth, stagnation and decline are expected in 2015.
-In this economic climate, to sell your house in Maidstone without an estate agent could be considered an unnecessary risk.
+Although the general trend for house prices is long-term growth, stagnation and decline were expected in 2015.
+In this economic climate, selling your house in Maidstone without an estate agent could be considered an unnecessary risk.
 Hiring an experienced estate agent if you have houses for sale in Maidstone might be a costly affair, but losing out on value because of your own inexperience and lack of knowledge could end up costing you a great deal more.
 Agents offer knowledge of the local market and an extensive network of contacts, and these attributes will often translate into a higher-than-average selling price on the open market.

 If you are being forced to sell your house quick in Maidstone, traversing the tricky waters of the open market may represent a gamble you’re not willing to take.
 But there is another way, and it involves selling your house in its current condition to us.
 We buy houses in Maidstone and throughout Kent on behalf of cash-rich investors, which means we remove the need for marketing, advertising, property viewings and negotiations on price.
-We can pay up to 100 percent of market value, and shave vital weeks off the average time it takes to sell a house in the UK.
+As a result, we can pay up to 100 per cent of market value and shave vital weeks off the average time to sell a house in the UK.

 Choosing the best time of year for selling houses in Maidstone

-The best way to make the prevailing season work in your favour when selling a house is to tailor its layout and decor in line with the time of year.
-House buyers tend to want very different things from a home in the winter than they do in the summer – appealing to these changing needs could be the key to increasing interest in your home.
+The best way to make the prevailing season work in your favour when selling a house is to tailor its layout and decor according to the time of year.
+House buyers tend to want very different things from home in the winter than they do in the summer – appealing to these changing needs could be the key to increasing interest in your home.

-Many local estate agents, property experts and media outlets are predicting that house prices for houses for sale in Maidstone will continue to rise over the course of the next five years.
+Many local estate agents, property experts, and media outlets predict that house prices for houses for sale in Maidstone will continue to rise over the next five years.
 But before you reach any conclusions over the likely market value of your own property, you should research sold house prices in your immediate vicinity.
-These reports of house price growth refer to the town as a whole, and not necessarily your neighbourhood.
+These reports of house price growth refer to the town as a whole and not necessarily your neighbourhood.
 For instance, property value growth in places such as Sandling, Otham, Detling and Ditton has been exceptional, but the rate of growth in the likes of Park Wood, Boxley and Mangravet has been modest in comparison.

-In any housing market, there can be several issues that have the potential to affect house prices in a localised area.
+In any housing market, there can be several issues that can affect house prices in a localised area.
 Knowing how such issues affect your own home will allow you to hone your marketing strategy and maximise the value of your property.
 For instance, any home within the official catchment area of a top school is likely to fetch a premium from buyers with children.
-You might also be able to extract extra value from your property sale by highlighting particularly low crime rates in the area.
-Local issues in Maidstone could also play a role in the setting of future house prices, including the recent increase in development around the junctions of the M20 motorway and the local council’s plans to build nearly 20,000 homes in the town.
+You might also be able to extract extra value from your property sale by highlighting meagre crime rates in the area.
+Local issues in Maidstone could also play a role in setting future house prices, including the recent increase in development around the junctions of the M20 motorway and the local council’s plans to build nearly 20,000 homes in the town.

 The town of Maidstone is located in the beautiful county of Kent – known as the ‘Garden of England’.
-Situated on the River Medway, just 30 miles from the centre of London, the town is very important to the wider economy of the county.
-According to the 2001 census, Maidstone was home to 113,000 permanent residents, which is roughly 70 percent of the population in the wider Borough of Maidstone.
+Situated on the River Medway, just 30 miles from the centre of London, the town is significant to the wider economy of the county.
+According to the 2001 census, Maidstone was home to 113,000 permanent residents, roughly 70 per cent of the population in the wider Borough of Maidstone.

-After a long and proud association with industry and agriculture, the local economy is heavily reliant on the service industry.
-There are several high-tech companies and IT firms in the area, and Maidstone is considered to be a very important centre for the paper and packaging industry.
-But despite having such a high-skilled workforce and diverse economy, it is the local retail sector that employs more local people than any other.
+After a long and proud association with industry and agriculture, the local economy heavily relies on the service industry.
+Several high-tech companies and IT firms in the area, and Maidstone is a vital centre for the paper and packaging industry.
+But despite having such a high-skilled workforce and diverse economy, the local retail sector employs more local people than any other.
 Indeed, the spend per capita in local retail stores is among the five highest in the UK.
-The majority of the major retailers with a presence in Maidstone are located in one of the town’s two shopping centres – Fremlin Walk and The Mall Maidstone.
+The majority of the major retailers in Maidstone are located in one of the town’s two shopping centres – Fremlin Walk and The Mall Maidstone.